Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

     DiagnosticStream.WriteLine("This is an example with an &");

-Adds the following line to the vertex’ element content:
+Adds the following line to the vertex’s element content:

     <l>This is an example with an &amp;</l>